 The evening had a Spanish theme with “The famous amigos” playing and paella being served.
 A great night was had by all with everybody up dancing.

-The event was organised by Delia with the help of Andrew Ramsay, a customer in the pub who recently lost his Mum to Cancer.
+The event was organised by Delia with the help of Andrew Ramsay, a customer in the pub who recently lost his Mum to cancer.
 Andrew has also raised £742 for the charities by taking part in the Tough Mudder on 7th September 2013.
-He managed it in 4 and ½ hours and said “everyone just spurred each other on to keep us all going, it was the hardest thing I have ever done, but the most rewarding, I can’t describe how it felt”.
+He managed it in four and a half hours and said “everyone just spurred each other on to keep us all going, it was the hardest thing I have ever done, but the most rewarding, I can’t describe how it felt”.
 A grand total of £1,522 was raised which will be split equally with the Cancer Research UK & Epilepsy Action charities.